 Some people automatically qualify for “Extra Help” and don’t need to apply.
 Medicare mails a letter to people who automatically qualify for “Extra Help.”

 Eligible Medicare beneficiaries will not lose Medicare coverage.
 If the plan were to leave, current plan members would receive a letter at least 90 days before coverage ends in the plan that explains available options.

-There is no premium in 2020 and 2021.
+There is no premium for PHP in 2021.
 You must continue to pay your Medicare Part B premium.

 The beneficiary will have to pay 100% of the cost of prescription drugs.
 He or she may be subject to Medicare’s late enrollment penalty should he or she later decide to join a prescription drug plan or Medicare Advantage plan with prescription drug coverage.
 The beneficiary will not be eligible to for the California AIDS Drug Assistance Program (ADAP) either.